ioerger/transit2/src/pytransit/doc/source/resampling_method.rst

    larger the number of samples, the more resolution the p-values calculated will have, at the expense of longer computation time.
 The resampling method runs on 10,000 samples by default.

-.. -  **Output Histograms:** Determines whether to output .png images of
-..    the histograms obtained from resampling the difference in
-..    read-counts.

 -  **Adaptive Resampling:** An optional "adaptive" version of resampling which accelerates the calculation by terminating early for genes